-- Knowledge and skills gained through a combination of formal training and/or experience in the following: - Diving procedures and techniques. - · Emergency procedures. - Physiology and physics as they relate to diving. - · Diving equipment. - · First aid and CPR. - 2.
-Familiarity with procedures and proficiency in the use of tools, equipment, devices and systems associated with the assigned tasks. - 3.
-For persons engaged as divers or otherwise exposed to hyperbaric conditions, physical qualifications for such activities must be met as outlined in Section 2.3 Diver Medical Requirements.
+- Knowledge and skills gained through a combination of formal training and/or experience in the following: - All dive crew members must undergo an annual diving physical.
+The physician can use his/her discretion on those dive crew members who will not be exposed to hyperbaric conditions (i.e, Non-Diving Supervisors). - Diving procedures and techniques. - · Emergency procedures. - · Physiology and physics as they relate to diving. - · Diving equipment. - · First aid and CPR. - 2.
+Familiarity with procedures and proficiency in the use of tools, equipment, devices and systems associated with the assigned tasks. - For persons engaged as divers or otherwise exposed to hyperbaric conditions, physical qualifications for such activities must be met as outlined in Section 2.3 Diver Medical Requirements.
 Such physical qualifications must be documented on an ADCI medical history and physical examination form, or an equivalent form. - 4.
 For persons who operate decompression chambers, knowledge and experience with chamber operations.